TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 * The filter's code snippet has access to the `_domRepository` and `_executionContext` members that provides the additional data (same as `var context` and `var repository` in the linked article).

-Test the filter (see the chapter above) to review the SQL query that is executed on the database.
+Test the filter (see the section above) to review the SQL query that is executed on the database.

 ### ComposableFilterBy concept